tocoyne/CL_DEVWKS-1671/README.md

     device_df.to_excel('./inventory.xlsx')
 ```

-Go into the the main() function and uncomment the call to this functio (i.e. make the function active).
+Go into the main() function and uncomment the call to this function (i.e. make the function active).

 You should see a new file **inventory.xlsx** appear in the working directory.
 You can open this file to view its contents by utilizing the file navigator on the desktop.